-He took part in the production of documentaries for BBC, History Channel, National Geographic and Silver River Productions.
+He took part in the production of documentaries for BBC, History Channel, National Geographic and Discovery Channel.

 He is in the executive board of the GAMA – General Association of Mediterranean Archaeology; he is a member of NAS – Nautical Archaeology Society; AIA – Archaeological Institute of America; SHA – Society for Historical Archaeology; ANA – Associazione Nazionale Archeologi.

 Since 2010, he has been the regional coordinator for the underwater activities of the volunteers of the GruppiArcheologicid’Italia.